National Honor Society

 A national organization recognizing students for academic achievement, character, service, and leadership.
 The NHS is also affiliated with the Minnesota Association of Honor Societies.

-While the advisor oversees the regular operations of the organization, the high school principal, Mr. Bob Driver, is the official head of the NHS.
+While the advisor oversees the regular operations of the organization, the high school principal, Mr. John Reeves, is the official head of the NHS.
 A nine-member faculty council oversees and approves any major decisions of the organization and makes the final selection of new members.

 Full membership meetings are held in the mornings before school usually twice a month.
 Additional full membership and committee meetings are scheduled on the basis of need.
 Attendance at meetings is mandatory to maintain membership.